30th October 2018

-The final selection will be made on 1st October and, along with the business, academic and creative communities across Yorkshire, we are excited about this incredible opportunity and fully support the #4Sparks social media campaign to drive awareness of the city’s potential for the role.
+The final selection will be made this autumn and, along with the business, academic and creative communities across Yorkshire, we are excited about this incredible opportunity and fully support the #4Sparks social media campaign to drive awareness of the city’s potential for the role.

 Well-placed, highly creative and innately innovative

 As both a headquarters and a creative hub, Leeds has credentials that make it the perfect choice for the Channel 4’s executive board.

 As an agency based in the city centre, with clients and connections across the country, we can say, from experience, that Leeds presents an incredibly strong practical and logistical choice.
 Located on the East Coast train line and with its own international airport, the city is easily accessible from all major cities in the UK.

 To support this, it also offers a sizeable, young and diverse population, affordable housing and a strong physical infrastructure, meaning it can confidently cope with the increased trade and activity a move would bring.

 But the city’s creative talent and forward-thinking approach to growth places it particularly favourably for the broadcaster.

 Leeds is a vibrant hub which is bolstered by an inspiring creative community, a thriving digital landscape and a strong film and TV sector (and heritage) meaning it can compete, without hesitation, on a national scale.

 Research carried out by planning and design specialists, Barton Willmore, has illustrated just how well-equipped Leeds is for the job.
 Its global university links, the volume of jobs and the relative specialisms which are embedded in its creative media sector, ooze suitability for the role.